 ABR takes into account the network conditions and the available resolution of the viewer to choose the best video version to be displayed every time.
-It switches dynamically to a lower-bitrate (lower-quality) version of the video when encountering slow network conditions.
+It enables videos to start quicker, with fewer buffering interruptions, and at the best possible quality for the current device and network connection.
+For instance, it dynamically switches to a lower-bitrate (lower-quality) version of the video when encountering slow network conditions.

 Although ABR are excellent methods for packaging and delivering content streams that will perform well on a variety of networks and devices, they can be expensive to implement due to the equipment, storage capacity and expertise needed.
 In particular, ABR streaming requires that video streams be encoded at multiple bit rates, screen sizes and quality levels, a process that complicates content preparation and management workflows.

 Two main protocols have becoming standard for video web streaming:

 HTTP Live Streaming (HLS) is an HTTP-based media streaming communications protocol implemented by Apple Inc. It is natively supported by Safari, OS X, and iOS software.

 Dynamic Adaptive Streaming over HTTP (MPEG-DASH) is an HTTP-based media streaming protocol either.
 But is more recent than HLS, it is codec agnostic, and supports some additional characteristics.